Open Society Justice Initiative v. U.S. Department of Defense et al. and U.S. Department of Health and Human Services et al.

 Accessing Released Documents

 Documents released can be viewed via the Open Society Foundations’ account on Document Cloud.

-Justice Initiative files a motion for summary judgment against the CIA, requesting that it either produce responsive records or provides a Vaughn index explaining the records it is withholding.
+Justice Initiative files its opposition and cross-motion for summary judgment against the CIA, requesting that it either produce responsive records or provides a Vaughn index explaining the records it is withholding.